af83/ucengine-docs/introduction.md

 A brick is a daemon that speaks HTTP with U.C.Engine.

 It's the easiest way to integrate existing applications with U.C.Engine.
-See the [[ReST API|API]].
+See the [[ReST API|api]].

 ### Widgets